 CPI-818, ITK Inhibitor.
 Our third clinical product candidate, CPI-818, is a selective, covalent inhibitor of ITK.
 ITK, an enzyme that functions in T-cell signaling and differentiation, is expressed predominantly in T-cells, which are lymphocytes that play a vital role in immune responses.
 One of the key survival mechanisms of tumors is believed to be the reprogramming of T-cells to create an inflammatory environment that inhibits anti-tumor immune response and favors tumor growth.
 We believe highly selective inhibitors of this enzyme will facilitate induction of T-cell anti-tumor immunity and also may be useful in the treatment of T-cell lymphomas.
 CPI-818 is orally bioavailable and has been shown to achieve cellular occupancy of the target in vivo in various animal models.
-Pre-clinical studies have demonstrated that CPI-818 was well-tolerated in vivo and resulted in inhibition of T-cell lymphomas.
-Early interim results from the dose-escalation portion of the study were presented in December 2019 at the American Society of Hematology (ASH) meeting and in February 2020 at the 12th Annual T-cell Lymphoma Forum, showing that, CPI-818 was well tolerated and achieved substantial ITK target occupancy, one of the goals of the study.
+Pre-clinical studies have demonstrated that CPI-818 was well-tolerated in vivo and resulted in inhibition of T-cell activation.
+In March of 2019, we initiated a Phase 1/1b study of CPI-818 in patients with advanced refractory T-cell lymphomas.
+Early interim results from the dose-escalation portion of the study were presented in December 2019 at the American Society of Hematology (ASH) meeting and in February 2020 at the 12th Annual T-cell Lymphoma Forum, showing that, CPI-818 was well-tolerated and achieved substantial ITK target occupancy, one of the goals of the study.